nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 The project involved transforming a site initially built using 11ty and Forestry CMS.
 The goal was clear: transitioning to Cloudcannon and securing top-notch performance metrics across the board.

-{% image "./assets/webperf-factor10-score.png", "Website score on webperf.se" %}
+{% image "./assets/webperf.png", "Website score on webperf" %}
 *Website score on [webperf.se](https://webperf.se/), a service that measures the performance of sites in Sweden.*

 ## Crafting the Developer Experience